 The Women’s Law and Public Policy Fellowship Program (WLPPFP) offers Fellowships for public interest lawyers from the United States who are committed to advancing women’s rights throughout their careers.
 Throughout the Fellowship year, participants gain invaluable experience by working on women’s issues in Washington, D.C. with a public interest organization or governmental agency, and by participating in educational and professional development opportunities organized by WLPPFP.
 The program offers both one-year and two-year fellowship opportunities.
 Fellows receive an annual stipend of approximately $50,000-60,000.

-AAUW Selected Professions Fellowships provide opportunities for women to pursue graduate and first-professional degrees in fields where women traditionally have been underrepresented; for example, architecture, computer and information sciences, engineering, and mathematics.
+AAUW Selected Professions Fellowships to provide opportunities for women to pursue graduate and first-professional degrees in fields where women traditionally have been underrepresented; for example, architecture, computer and information sciences, engineering, and mathematics.
 To address the underrepresentation of women of color in promising professions and encourage cultural diversity in these areas, fellowships in business administration, law, and medicine are also available, but only to women of color.
 Recipients must be U.S. citizens or permanent residents.

 Working in government isn’t just for politicians.
 The Govern For America (GFA) Fellowship is a 2-year paid fellowship that allows recent college graduates to serve in high-impact roles in governments across the country as a part of a diverse community of engaged leaders.
 Roles include data analyst, fiscal analyst, and program manager.
 This program actively seeks applicants from traditionally underrepresented in government leadership, including people of color, first-generation college students, women, and gender non-binary individuals, members of the LBGTQ+ community, and individuals from low-socioeconomic backgrounds.

 The ASPIRE Fellows participate in the design, development, and construction of world-leading particle accelerators presently under construction at Fermilab.
 The ASPIRE fellowship provides immersive learning experiences at Fermilab to undergraduate and graduate engineering students who are historically and contemporarily underrepresented in accelerator engineering fields.
 Through mentorship and hands-on learning, fellows develop in-demand engineering skills and establish strong professional networks within the U.S., accelerator science and technology community.
 The Fellowship lasts 15-18 months and fellows are paid while in residence.
-Applicants must be U.S. citizen or permanent resident at time of application.
+Applicants must be U.S. citizens or permanent residents at the time of application.